Kirby's Dream Collection

 Kirby's Dream Collection Special Edition (Note: Known in Japan as Hoshi no Kirby 20-shūnen Special Collection (星のカービィ 20周年スペシャルコレクション, Hoshi no Kābi Ni-ju-shūnen Supesharu Korekushon)) is a 2012 video game compilation developed by HAL Laboratory and published by Nintendo for the Wii.
-It is an anthology disc celebrating the 20th anniversary of the Kirby series, and includes six playable Kirby platform games released between 1992 and 2000.
-The game was released in Japan on July 19, 2012, and in North America on September 16, 2012.
-It was not released in PAL regions, and was the final first-party Wii game released in North America.
+It is an anthology disc celebrating the 20th anniversary of the Kirby series, and includes six playable Kirby platform games originally released between 1992 and 2000, as well as additional special features.
+Along with the disc, the package also contains a soundtrack CD and a collectable booklet.

+The compilation was released in Japan on July 19, 2012, and in North America on September 16, 2012.
+To promote its release, Nintendo organized the breaking of a Guinness World Record for the most people blowing a chewing gum bubble simultaneously.
+Kirby's Dream Collection was positively received, with praise for its content and as a celebration of Kirby.
+Critics compared the title to the Wii re-release of Super Mario All-Stars (1993), describing Kirby's Dream Collection as a better anniversary compilation.